openstack-k8s-operators/data-plane-adoption/docs/openstack/backend_services_deployment.md

 # Backend services deployment

-The following instructions create OpenStackControlPlane CR with MariaDB and RabbitMQ deployed, and all the other services disabled.
+The following instructions create OpenStackControlPlane CR with basic backend services deployed, and all the OpenStack services disabled.
 This will be the foundation of the podified control plane.

 In subsequent steps, we'll import the original databases and then add podified OpenStack control plane services.